-What’s the Difference between a Building Permit and a Development Permit in Calgary?
+Difference between a Building Permit and a Development Permit

-You’ve been looking into renovating or adding on to the buildings on your property, and you’re all tied up in the legal requirements for the job.
+Are you looking in renovating or adding one to the buildings of your property, but you’re tied up in the legal requirements for the job.
 It can be confusing.

 The quick answer to the question can be found by asking yourself another question: Are you building something new, or changing something that’s already there?